 Tim Butler, MS, MCHES, provided opening remarks for the summit.
-Butler noted how healthcare is experiencing a period of exceptionally rapid transformation.
-He noted the results of surveys among physician and nursing communities, which illustrate the extreme stress the system is experiencing:
+Butler noted how healthcare is experiencing a period

-- Research conducted by the Mayo Clinic in partnership with the AMA found that 54% of physicians suffered from burnout in 2014, a 10% increase since 2011.1 - A recent study of U.S. nurses shows nearly half of respondents are thinking about leaving their profession.
-Major drivers behind the potential mass exodus include feelings of being overworked and disrespected by their coworkers.2
+- Research conducted by the Mayo Clinic in partnership with the AMA found that 54% of physicians suffered from burnout in 2014, a 10% increase since 2011. - A recent study of U.S. nurses shows nearly half of respondents are thinking about leaving their profession.
+Major drivers behind the potential mass exodus include feelings of being overworked and disrespected by their coworkers.

-Writing in the Annals of Family Medicine in 2014,3 Drs.
+Writing in the Annals of Family Medicine in 2014, Drs.
 Thomas Bodenheimer and Christine Sinsky make a compelling case for addressing caregiver well-being.
-Butler quoted from their piece: "The Triple Aim enhancing patient experience, improving population health, and reducing costs-is widely accepted as a compass to optimize health system performance.
+Butler quoted from their piece: "The Triple Aim-enhancing patient experience, improving population health, and reducing costs-is widely accepted as a compass to optimize health system performance.
 Yet physicians and other members of the healthcare workforce report widespread burnout and dissatisfaction.
 Burnout is associated with lower patient satisfaction, reduced health outcomes, and it may increase costs.
 Burnout thus imperils the Triple Aim.